panigrc/SimpleCiShop/README.md

 - [ ] Better admin interface.
 - [x] Merge the two applications - frontend/backend - into one so we can reuse the various functions of Models and Libraries
 - [x] Language setting should move into session and not in every URL.
+- [x] Rename all camelCase variables in templates & database to snake_case.